madhankumarselvaraj/Spring-Annotation-Bean/README.md

 This Project create for How to create bean in java.
 Not using xml.

-How to configure and access bean method.
+This code will explain how to configure and access bean method.

+#Using Annotations
+1. @Configuration
+2. @Bean
+3. @Autowire

 #Notes